-That means, as so many writers have written about, “killing off your little darlings.”
-That, too, is what it means to be a writer.
+That means, as so many writers have quoted, “In writing, you must kill all your darlings.”
+(William Faulkner) That, too, is what it means to be a writer.

 Writers who fall in love with what they’ve written and are unwilling to change it – even after being told that it’s not relevant – would be better off keeping a journal.
 Writing is communication.
 If your objective is to communicate with a potential target audience, you’d better know what they find interesting, and what they don’t.